 Teaching our children to read and write accurately, fluently and confidently is the most important thing we will do.

-Read Write Inc. programmes combine into a complete literacy programme which we run from the moment new pupils arrive in our Nursery, until they leave us at the end of Year 6 at the age eleven.
-These programmes are designed to stimulate and challenge children’s thinking and create enthusiastic, life-long readers and writers in them all.
+Read Write Inc. Phonics is introduced to children the moment new pupils arrive in our Nursery and is used until children have completed the phonics programme and are confident readers.
+The programme is designed to stimulate and challenge children’s thinking and create enthusiastic, life-long readers and writers in them all.

 Here at North Walsham Junior, Infant School and Nursery, we recognise that children who read a lot are successful at school.
 Reading enriches their vocabulary, their grammar, their writing and their spelling.